-- M. False Complaints.
-False accusations or complaints against another student or staff member. - 1.
-Maximum Sanction.
-Long-term suspension. - 2.
-Extracurricular Sanction.
-Suspension from extracurricular activities during the time of suspension. - N. Student Identification.
-Failure of a high school student to present the school approved student identification card upon the request of a District staff member while on District property, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, or any other place where the governing law permits the District to discipline students for prohibited conduct. - 1.
-Maximum Sanction.
-Short-term suspension. - 2.
-Extracurricular Sanction.
+M. False Complaints.
+False accusations or complaints against another student or staff member.

+2. Extracurricular Sanction.
 Suspension from extracurricular activities during the time of suspension.

+N. Student Identification.
+Failure of a high school student to present the school approved student identification card upon the request of a District staff member while on District property, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or designee, or at a school-sponsored activity or athletic event, or any other place where the governing law permits the District to discipline students for prohibited conduct.

+1. Maximum Sanction.
+Short-term suspension.

+2. Extracurricular Sanction.
+Suspension from extracurricular activities during the time of suspension.
-VII.
-Repeated Offenses or Series of Prohibited Conduct.

-- A. Two (2) or more violations of prohibited conduct or violation of two (2) or more of the acts prohibited herein within the current building level, which constitute a substantial interference with school purposes.
-Neb.
-Rev. Stat. §79-267(11). - Sanction.
+- VII.
+Repeated Offenses or Series of Prohibited Conduct. - A. Two (2) or more violations of prohibited conduct or violation of two (2) or more of the acts her

+1. Sanction.
 Unless otherwise provided herein, prohibited conduct otherwise subject to short-term suspension may be subject to long-term suspension; conduct otherwise subject to long-term suspension may be subject to expulsion; prohibited conduct initially subject to expulsion may be again subject to expulsion.